 Nathan has represented clients at both the police station and Magistrates’ court for some of the most serious criminal offences; including murder, drugs conspiracies and sexual offences.

 He prides himself on being approachable and client-focused, understanding that appearing in the criminal court can be an extremely stressful experience for Defendants.
-He is also committed to working within the legal aid system, which often involves defending clients in the most need.

 Nathan has built an excellent track record as a capable trial lawyer.
 His success has been based on detailed preparation and keen understanding of the laws of evidence.